Meet our Therapists

 Certificates

-Emily Warnecke, M.A., CCC-SLP earned her Bachelor of Science in Communication Sciences and Disorders from Bowling Green State University in May of 2020.
-Following the completion of her undergraduate degree, she went on to earn her Masters of Art in Speech Language Pathology at the University of Toledo in May of 2022.
+Kaitlyn Whittaker, M.A., CCC-SLP earned her Bachelor of Science degree in Communication Sciences and Disorders from Bowling Green State University in May of 2020.
+Following her time in Bowling Green, she traveled up I-75 to earn her Master of Art degree in Speech Language Pathology at the University of Toledo in May of 2022.

 Certificates